pstanisl/langgraph-routing-example/README.md

 2. **Agent Simplicity**: Agents focus purely on their domain expertise
 3. **Easy Debugging**: Clear routing logic and decision points

+> Disadvantage: Supervisor generates the response after each agent, which can be less efficient.

 ### Tool-Based Pattern

 1. **LangGraph Integration**: Uses prebuilt ReAct components
 2. **Tool Paradigm**: Familiar tool-calling interface
 3. **Reduced Boilerplate**: Less custom graph construction

+> The routes with the descriptions are defined as tools and provided to the router.

 ### Router Pattern

 1. **Direct Handoffs**: Agents can transfer directly to each other
 2. **Distributed Control**: No single point of routing failure
 3. **Flexible Workflows**: Complex multi-step agent interactions

+> The paths needs to be defined in the router's prompt.

 ## Troubleshooting